A Lesson to Learn: Skillz Inc. (SKLZ)

 SKLZ’s Market Performance

-SKLZ stocks went up by 9.52% for the week, with a monthly jump of 29.21% and a quarterly performance of -41.92%, while its annual performance rate touched -90.80%.
-The volatility ratio for the week stands at 12.22% while the volatility levels for the past 30 days are set at 11.55% for Skillz Inc. The simple moving average for the period of the last 20 days is 12.66% for SKLZ stocks with a simple moving average of -41.20% for the last 200 days.
+SKLZ stocks went down by -13.89% for the week, with a monthly drop of -8.25% and a quarterly performance of -36.66%, while its annual performance rate touched -90.83%.
+The volatility ratio for the week stands at 9.01% while the volatility levels for the past 30 days are set at 10.68% for Skillz Inc. The simple moving average for the period of the last 20 days is -6.42% for SKLZ stocks with a simple moving average of -48.00% for the last 200 days.

 Analysts’ Opinion of SKLZ